Suzanne will be covering the role of La Fée and singing the role of the 1st Spirit in CENDRILLON at Glyndebourne on Tour in Autumn 2018.

 Egbert Tholl, Süddeutsche Zeitung

-Suzanne just completed a run of shows singing the role of Berta in Rossini’s IL BARBIERE DI SIVIGLIA for revivals in December 2016 and January at the Cuvielles-Theatre in Munich, directed by Tristan Braun conducted by Nabil Shehata.
+Suzanne performed the role of Berta in Rossini’s IL BARBIERE DI SIVIGLIA in December 2016 and January at the Cuvielles-Theatre in Munich, directed by Tristan Braun conducted by Nabil Shehata.

 Suzanne Fischer als kraftvoll angereicherter Sopran (Suzanne Fischer sings with a powerful and rich soprano)